IrascibleBasil/pharis-mod-list/modlist.md

 ### [Dynamic Distant Details](https://www.nexusmods.com/morrowind/mods/51236) **[*OpenMW Only*]**
 Makes distant land more responsive to quest progress.
 No more lingering Ghostfence segments or vanishing player strongholds.

-Use only the three stronghold plugins as the Ghostfence one conflicts with **BCOM**.
+Use only the three stronghold plugins as the Ghostfence one conflicts with BCOM.

 Hide or Delete:
 ```